powebe/oTree/faq.md

 Yes, it is easy to modify one of our 20+ existing games or create your own.
 (check out the [tutorial]({{ site.url_tutorial }}) or the [docs]({{ site.url_docs }}) for guidelines).

-#### Can I hire someone to build my oTree app for me?

-Yes.
-Send an email to chris@otree.org and I can put you in touch with a good freelance developer who has experience with oTree programming.

 #### Is there a mailing list?

 We have a Google Group [here](https://groups.google.com/forum/#!forum/otree).